enterpriseready/enterpriseready/content/podcast/51-tristan-handy-dbt.md

 ## About the Guest

 [Tristan Handy](https://x.com/jthandy) is a data practitioner turned entrepreneur with a passion for empowering analytics teams.
-He is the Co-Founder & CEO of [DBT Labs](https://www.getdbt.com/).
+He is the Co-Founder & CEO of [dbt Labs](https://www.getdbt.com/).